intarchboard/draft-iab-ai-control-report/draft-iab-ai-control-report.md

 Participants agreed to conduct the workshop under the Chatham House Rule {{CHATHAM-HOUSE}}, so this report does not attribute statements to individuals or organizations without express permission.
 Most submissions to the workshop were public and thus attributable; they are used here to provide substance and context.

-{{attendees}} lists the workshop participants, unless they requested that this information be witheld.
+{{attendees}} lists the workshop participants, unless they requested that this information be withheld.

 ## Views Expressed in this Report